liborty/TokenCrypt/README.md

 Run it only on systems where `/dev/urandom` returns truly random bytes.
 Better not use it for large archives immediately after reboot, as the operating system may not have yet gathered enough physical randomness from user interactions.
 'Headless' servers may be problematic in this regard.

 An input directory is compressed and encrypted by `ncrpt` into two separate output directories, with user specified names.
-The original directory can be restored from them by the use of `dcrpt`.
+The original directory can be restored from them by `dcrpt`.
 These two scripts are suitable for local archive maintenance only.

 For exports, use `pack` (`unpack`), which archives (restores) the directory tree to (from) three flat archive files.
 This is more compact and significantly more secure in transit and storage.